EC 106 The Structure and Operation of the World Economy 3 Cr.

 EC 202 Principles of Economics (Micro) 3 Cr.

 Study of the behavior of individuals in making decisions on the allocation of limited resources.
 This course examines how these decisions and behaviors affect the markets for goods and services.
 Prerequisite: one semester of college mathematics at the 100-level or higher.

 The principles and institutions of money, banking and finance as they influence the performance of the economy.
 The major topics covered are the nature of money, commercial banking and financial institutions, central banking, monetary theory, monetary policy, inflation and the international monetary system.
 Prerequisites: EC 201, EC 202, QM 213.

 The study of major economic systems.
 Theories of capitalism, socialism and communism and their implementation by major nations are discussed.
 Cross-listed with ECON 401; not permitted to earn credit for both EC 403 and ECON 401.
 Prerequisites: EC 201, EC 202.
 (Spring, odd years).

 An investigation of the effects of government expenditures and revenues on the efficiency of resource allocation and the equity of the income distribution.
 Topics covered include public goods, externalities, benefit-cost analysis, the structure of major taxes and expenditure and tax incidence.
 Cross-listed with ECON 401; not permitted to earn credit for both EC 406 and ECON 401.Prerequisites: EC 201, EC 202.
 (Occasionally).

 EC 419 International Economics 3 Cr.

 International trade and the theory of comparative advantage.
 Special attention is given to free world trade and economic development in other countries and groupings as in the European Common Market.
-Prerequisites: EC 201 and EC 202.
-Offered in the fall odd years.
+Prerequisites: EC 201, EC 202.
+(Fall, odd years).